MarcinBedorf/HTML-JS-2D-game/README.md

-By practicing my JavaScript skills, I go back in time to the 90s and trying to create an old-fashioned fighting game.
+By practicing my JavaScript skills, I go back in time to the 90s trying to create an old-fashioned fighting game.

 //13.05.22 - added hitbox.